IIoT.Istok: Russian medical equipment will be connected to the Internet of Things

-The development of NPP Istok named after Shokin allows predicting when certain parts will need to be replaced in one of the devices
+The development of NPP Istok named after Shokin allows predicting when certain parts will need to be replaced on one of the devices.

-NPP Istok named after Shokin, a "daughter" of the Rostec State Corporation's Roselectronica holding, showcased its platform at the recent ITOPK-2024 forum on the digitalization of the defense industry.
+NPP Istok named after Shokin, a subsidiary of Ruselectronics holding of Rostec State Corporation, presented its platform at the recent forum on digitalization of the defense industry "ITOPK-2024".

 The platform with a connected specialized hardware and software complex will allow to receive information about equipment wear in advance and understand which components will be needed for its repair and in what perspective.
-Since the logistics of supplying components to such equipment is quite complex today, and sometimes even impossible in principle, careful monitoring of the equipment's condition "from the inside" will help minimize equipment downtime, as well as the likelihood of failures and unscheduled repairs.
+Since today the logistics of supplying components to such equipment is quite complicated, and sometimes even impossible in principle, careful monitoring of the condition of the equipment "from the inside" will help minimize equipment downtime, as well as the likelihood of failures and unscheduled repairs.

 Tomographs and other expensive and important equipment throughout Russia can be connected to the platform.
-IIoT.Istok is also planned to be used to monitor promising mobile units for collecting, transporting, and storing blood and its components.
+Also IIoT.Istok is planned to be used to control promising mobile units for collecting, transporting and storing blood and its components.

-A number of digital solutions have already been developed based on the IIoT.Istok industrial Internet of Things platform from NPP Istok.
+A number of digital solutions have already been developed on the basis of the IIoT.Istok industrial Internet of Things platform from NPP Istok.
 In particular, this is the "Digital Production" software platform.
 It digitizes the entire product production cycle: from compiling a document containing information about the stages of product manufacturing to forming delivery schedules.
-The solution allows creating digital twins of products, technological processes, and the entire enterprise.
+The solution allows you to create digital twins of products, technological processes and the entire enterprise.

 Will collect up to 40 liters of blood: a new mobile unit for blood collection and transportation has been developed in Russia